zxv/php-inspect/README.rst

 After you've invoked the logger, every time the "new" keyword is used, the logger will insert code into each of your objects' methods that monitors method calls into $this->__history for that object.

-When logging, each method's call arguments are captured, and an instance of every object is saved into Logger::$liveObjects.

 Once you're done logging: